When we fly from California to Europe, Frankfurt is often a transfer point for trips to Italy, Spain, Switzerland.

 After a long flight, check into the hotel, then kids can relax and stretch their legs.
-Get a frankfurter and brotchen (bread roll) or or coffee and kuchen (cakes and sweets).
+Get a frankfurter and brotchen (bread roll) or coffee and kuchen (cakes and sweets).
 Options for dinner – German style dishes at Paulaner, sushi and Chinese, hamburgers, salads, sandwiches.
-Rowe City supermarket is open from 6am until midnight daily (forgot your toothbrush, can easily get another).
+REWE supermarket is open from 7am until 11pm daily (forgot your toothbrush, can easily get another).

 If you arrive in the morning, and have a free afternoon, it’s only 15 – 20 min. on the train into the center of Frankfurt.
 Kids can have fun exploring the old city (Altstadt) or taking a boat ride on the Main River.

-After a night at the airport hotels, the next morning, rested up, continue on to your final destination.
+After a night at the airport hotel, the next morning, after a good night’s sleep, continue on to your final destination.